 Flocked: A flocked tree, on the other hand, is covered with a white fibrous material which is sprayed on the branches to imitate actual snow.
 The material is clearly visible, coating the tips and branches of the tree with artificial snow.
 Flocking, unlike frosting, is a bit looser and can crumble off with movement or handling.
 Although the effect is striking, flocked trees are prone to yellowing over the years.
 To help prevent this, store them in a dry, cool environment.

 Sometimes someone may want a full-sized Christmas tree but they don’t have the space available.
-This is often due to the person living in an apartment or other arrangement with limited space.
-Wall trees are a great solution.
-Everybody can enjoy the full extent of the holiday spirit.
+For people with limited space, wall trees are a great solution.

 Wall trees are a special type of Christmas tree that is flat on one side.
 Taken as a whole, it simply resembles a normal-sized tree, cut down the middle.
 The idea is to place the tree flush against the wall, which will give the impression that it is growing out of the wall.
 Some of the trees have stands meant to lean flat against the wall, while others have no stand and are meant to hang from hooks or nails.
 These trees are made of the same materials that make up most of the standard artificial trees sold, but take up only half the space, since they don’t require clearance for a full 360 degree arc.

 If you need a tree that will fit in a smaller space, or you’re just looking to break from the traditional tree concept, you may want to take a look at upside down trees.
 The bottom of these trees are actually the narrowest part, placing the flared out section high up where it does not interfere as much with floor space.
 Some of these trees can even be hung from walls or ceilings.
 They are a great tree choice to free up floor space and are great conversation starters.

 Shop Upside Down Trees